mpodell/get-and-clean-data/README.md

 README
 ========================================================

-Coursera course: Getting and Cleaning Data April 25, 2014
+Coursera course: Getting and Cleaning Data May 6, 2014

 Data Set: Human Activity Recognition Using Smartphones